 Writer: George Harrison

-Recorded: Summer 1970 at Abbey Road Studios in London, England
+Recorded: January-April 1973 at Apple Studios in London, England

-“What Is Life” reached Number 10 on the Billboard Hot 100 and stayed on the chart for nine weeks.
+The song reached Number One on the Billboard Hot 100 and Number Eight in the U.K.

 In his autobiography I Me Mine, Harrison said of the song: “Sometimes you open your mouth and you don't know what you are going to say, and whatever comes out is the starting point.
 If that happens and you are lucky–it can usually be turned into a song.
 This song is a prayer and personal statement between me, the Lord, and whoever likes it.”